MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAdForest.md

 # Get-CsAdForest

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Returns information indicating whether your Active Directory forest has been correctly configured to allow for the installation of Microsoft Lync Server 2010.

-**Below Content Applies To:** Lync Server 2013

-Returns information indicating whether your Active Directory forest has been correctly configured to allow for the installation of Lync Server.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information indicating whether your Active Directory forest has been correctly configured to allow for the installation of Skype for Business Server 2015.
+Returns information indicating whether your Active Directory forest has been correctly configured to allow for the installation of Skype for Business Server.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX